Designs for Sport · Ingredient Science

 Performance Benefits

-• Supports cardiac contractility and heart rate efficiency
+• Supports cardiac contractility and healthy heart rhythm via calcium channel modulation

 Dosing Reference